DraftShift/Docs/docs/software/ktc-easy/install.md

 ```

 !!! example "Eddy Current"
-    Eddy current sensors On StealthChanger have additional requirements and some limitations, they are considered experimental.
+    Eddy current sensors on StealthChanger have additional requirements and some limitations, they are considered experimental.

 After installation, your configuration will be organized as follows: